Skip to main content

 az group delete --name "$RG" --yes

 Deleting the resource group removes the AKS cluster, Postgres server, storage account, and everything else in one shot.
 Snapshot or export anything you care about first.
+Deleting the ingress Service first lets Kubernetes release the cloud LB cleanly; az group delete will pick up anything you miss, but the explicit order avoids a stuck LB you’d otherwise have to clean up by hand.

 Support